orangespaceman/tfs-demos/react-challenge/react-challenge.md

-# React playground
+# React challenge

 We’re going to set up a new React app.
-At the end of this tutorial we'll be ready to add some examples of the React logic and functionality that we've been learning.
+Then we'll be ready to add some examples of the React logic and functionality that we've been learning.

 ## Creating a new React App